Frequently Asked Questions About Childhood Cancer Survivorship

 How do I make an appointment with the Cancer Survivorship Program?

-To make an appointment with the Childhood Cancer Survivorship Program, call 503 346-0640 and ask for our program coordinator.
-Our team sees patients on Friday afternoons.
-Our team reviews every patient's chart before the visit and we will let you know what blood work and other testing are needed.
-We will schedule that testing for you whenever possible.
+To make an appointment with the Childhood Cancer Survivorship Program, call 503-494-0200 and ask for our program coordinator, Lori Knowles.
+Our team sees patients on Friday afternoons in Portland and will soon begin seeing patients in Salem, OR.
+Our multi-disciplinary team reviews every patient's chart before the visit and we will let you know what blood work and other screenings are recommended.

 Will insurance cover a visit to the Cancer Survivorship Program?

 Yes, a visit to our clinic is usually covered by insurance.
 However, coverage varies depending on the insurance company.
 Be sure to check with the insurance company before making an appointment.

 You can also direct your questions about insurance coverage and visit referrals to the Oncology division's financial counselor at 503 418-5149.
 More information about insurance and survivorship care

 What if I don’t have medical insurance currently?